 That way, we could refer to the sheet that is -1 or +1 away from the active sheet.

 Download the zipped sample SHEET and SHEETS Functions file.
 The workbook also uses the FORMULATEXT function, to show the formulas in the example cells.
-These functions only work in Excel 2013, so you'll see errors if you open the file in an earlier version.
+These functions only work in Excel 2013 or later, so you'll see errors if you open the file in an earlier version.